Ariadne-Nexus/nexus-core/README.md

 ## 💼 What This Project Demonstrates

-This repo shows how I design and ship **automation-first workflows**:
+This project shows how I design and ship **automation-first workflows** that are ready for clients, investors, and teammates:

 - A one-command **daily runner** (Python) that:
   - Activates a virtual environment
-  - Pulls unstructured notes
+  - Pulls unstructured notes from a local directory (markdown/text)
-  - Uses the OpenAI API to generate clean daily summaries
+  - Uses the OpenAI API to generate clean, structured daily summaries
-  - Can be extended to open/update GitHub issues
+  - Can create labeled GitHub issues from action items
+  - Supports `--demo` and `--dry-run` for safe testing

 - A **Next.js portfolio frontend** that:
-  - Presents the system as a client- and investor-ready product
+  - Presents the automation system as a client- and investor-ready product
+  - Uses the App Router and is deployable to Vercel
-  - Is wired for Vercel deployment (`npm run build` passes)
+  - Builds cleanly with `npm run build`
-  - Can surface automation outputs as a live dashboard
+  - Can be extended to surface automation outputs as a live dashboard

-The repo is structured to be **AI-friendly** for Copilot/LLM agents via `codex-assistant.mjs`, which tells automated tools how to debug, refactor, and extend it safely.
+The repo is also designed to be **AI-friendly**.
+A dedicated config file, `codex-assistant.mjs`, tells Copilot/LLM agents how to safely debug, refactor, and extend the codebase.

 ---